embedded-kiddie/Arduino-CYD-2432S028R/LVGL/LVGL_Arduino_MP3Player/README.md

 ![ILI9341 vs ST7789](assets/CYD-ILI9341-ST7789.jpg)
 </details>

-The link below is a good resource to help you solve this problem.
+The following links are good resources to help you solve this problem.

 - [Audio amp gain mod - ESP32-2432S028 aka Cheap Yellow Display example project][20].
 - [ESP32-2432S028 aka Cheap Yellow Display - fixing the audio issues][21]

-Even when I changed the resistors of ST7789 to the same as ILI9341, the high frequencies were crushed and the sound became rough, making it unsuitable for listening to music, so I ended up doing the following:
+Even when I changed the resistors of ST7789 to the same as ILI9341, the high frequencies were crushed and the sound became rough, making it unsuitable for listening to the music, so I ended up doing the following:

-#### ILI9341
+#### ILI9341 modification
 <details>
 <summary>Decrease the resistance value of R9</summary>

 ![Decrease the resistance value of R9](assets/CYD-ILI9341-SC8002B.jpg)
 </details>

-#### ST7789
+#### ST7789 modification
 <details>
 <summary>Replace resistors R8 and R9</summary>